threefoldfoundation/blockchain_partners/Harmony/README.md

 ```

-The default data directory for Digibyte is /opt where you will see all harmony data,
+The default data directory for Harmony is /opt where you will see all harmony data,

 ```
 root@dgb:/opt# tree -dh